 Students are not able to source their own placement sites for SPE.
 The only exception is for the EDU409 Early Childhood Internship.
 For all other SPE, the placement office sources all places.

-You will be placed as per Queensland College of Teachers (QCT) requirements for your Education Program and the University will endeavour to place you in a Queensland learning site within a 50km radius* from your Student Central registered address (see Supervised Professional Experience (SPE) Essentials – can we insert link?).
-However, once enrolled you will be invited to complete a SPE form in Sonia Online.
-This form will invite you to list up to five schools of interest.
+You will be placed as per Queensland College of Teachers (QCT) requirements for your Education Program and the University will endeavour to place you in a Queensland learning site within a 50km radius from your Student Central registered address (see Supervised Professional Experience (SPE) Essentials.
+However, once enrolled you will be invited to list up to 5 school preferences in Sonia Online.
 Listing a school of interest does not guarantee that you will be placed at ANY of these schools.
 It is a guide for the Placement Office only.
 You will not be placed at sites where you have conflicts of interest.

 Secondary Students: You should be aware that because of your major/minor teaching area considerations, placement is quite complex and as a result there are generally limited available options within your required region with your required teaching areas.
 Meeting the QCT requirements of the Secondary program and locating a suitable Queensland learning site as outlined in the SPE Essentials are the two priority criteria.